Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 It’s time to have “the” talk… uh, no, not that talk.
 The other talk.

-If we want to understand our immune system it starts by breaking it down into two parts: the Adaptive and Innate immune systems.
+If we want to understand our immune system, we start by breaking it down into two parts: the Adaptive and Innate immune systems.

 And as far as naming things after what they do, this is about as far as we get into this whole thing making literal sense, except maybe with interferons themselves.